anzodev/COMonitoring/README.md

 ## User's Web Interface

 Web interface consists of two parts.
-On the left side there is graph with data of signal level from Wixels.
+There is graph with data of signal level from Wixels on the left side.

 ![Graph](https://github.com/anzodev/COMonitoring/blob/master/pics/graph.png)

-On the right side there are details about connected clients and their devices.
+There are details about connected clients and their devices on the right side.

 ![Client interface](https://github.com/anzodev/COMonitoring/blob/master/pics/ui.png)